Jezla/CerebraUI/README.microservices.md

 *   `LANGFLOW_DATABASE_URL`: **Required for Langflow data persistence.** If left empty, Langflow will use a temporary database inside the container, and all your workflows will be lost when the container is removed.
     *   **Action:** We use **Neon** for our PostgreSQL database.
 To configure this, log into your Neon dashboard, select your project, navigate to **Connection Details**, and copy the full **Postgres URI** (the one that includes your password).
 Paste this value here.

-*   `DATABASE_URL`: **Recommended for Open WebUI data persistence.** The process is the same as for Langflow.
+*   `DATABASE_URL`: **Recommended for CerebraUI data persistence.** The process is the same as for Langflow.
 Providing a Neon connection string here ensures your user data, chat history, and settings are preserved safely in the cloud.
 If left empty, a default SQLite database will be used inside a Docker volume, which is less robust.

 *   `TAVILY_API_KEY`: **Required to enable Tavily web search.** If you want to use the Tavily search engine for the web search feature, you must get an API key from the [Tavily website](https://tavily.com/) and paste it here.